-Mainly for evaluation purposes it will be required to read registers, which are located in the XDATA address space (X_RAM and block interfaces).
+Mainly for evaluation purposes it is possible to read all 64k of the XDATA address space.
+This includes all registers, the X_RAM memory and the Flash memory.
 A dedicated command is reserved for this.
 The following diagram shows the main blocks involved here: